Share this Post

 Maria adapted well to life as a Balkan queen.
 Her skill-set clearly included looking royal as fuck, as demonstrated above.
 While she did things like paint and sculpt, along with charity work and the occasional PR bit with Western newspapers, her husband became kind of a dick.

 Elections?
 Rigged.
 The Cyrillic alphabet?
 Not anymore.
 Alexander made changes that pissed a lot of people off.
 He gave zero fucks.
 He actually said: “If you want to have serious riots in Yugoslavia or cause a regime change, you need to kill me.
 Shoot at me and be sure you have finished me off, because that’s the only way to make changes in Yugoslavia.”

 On October 9, 1934, Alexander was visiting Marseilles, France.
 A gunman fired ten shots at Alexander’s car, killing him instantly.
 Maria was now a widow, and her son, Peter, was now the king.

-Maria hung around long enough to see him settled under the care of his uncle and regent, Prince Paul.
+Maria hung around long enough to see him settled under the care of his regent, Prince Paul (his dad’s cousin).
 Then, in 1941, she ghosted.
 She said, “I’m going home to Missouri where they never feed you snakes before ripping your heart out and lowering you into hot pits!
 This is NOT my idea of a swell time!”